 You can add or remove custom privileges as needed to define the role.
 In this example, I have added the vSphere vApp privileges for this Virtual Machine Administrator role.
 This is because in this organization, it is a job responsibility for a virtual machine administrator to also create vApps as needed.

-vSphere Users and Groups
+VMware vSphere Users and Groups

-The next big component of vSphere access control is of course, the users, or in the case of vSphere, Users and Groups.
+The next big component of VMware vSphere access control is of course, the users, or in the case of vSphere, Users and Groups.
 Before we even get to the point where a user can take action on a vSphere inventory item, they must first authenticate to VMware vSphere.
 To make a long story short, this is what happens when a user logs into the vSphere Client. vCenter Single Sign-On or vCenter SSO is a big component of this.
 One of the best things about SSO is its ability to seamlessly integrate into Active Directory, which makes live as a vSphere Administrator in charge of access management much easier.

-After you have authenticated, or vSphere has decided you are allowed to log in, vSphere then makes sure you can only do what you are authorized to.
+After you have authenticated, or VMware vSphere has decided you are allowed to log in, vSphere then makes sure you can only do what you are authorized to.
 This is where Users and Groups come into play, and the creation of proper roles is so important.
 While either Users or Groups can be used for authorization, VMware suggests to use Groups where possible.

 A benefit of this is lowing management overhead.
 For example, if a new Virtual Machine Administrator is hired, their account can simply be added to the AD group that is authorized to perform the proper functions of the job role, instead of needing to manually add the user in VMware vCenter, which could also be prone to error as a manual process.
 In many organizations, adding a user to an AD group may require sign off my one or more members of the management team.
 This helps ensure only the intended individuals gain access to VMware vSphere.
 For example, if someone mistakenly (or maliciously) submits a request for someone from accounting to join the vSphere Administration group, it will likely be caught at this point.

-vSphere Permissions Tie Everything Together
+VMware vSphere Permissions Tie Everything Together (AKA vCenter Permissions)

-Permissions are what tie everything together.
+In VMware vSphere, or the VMware vCenter management platform, permissions are what tie everything together.
 A permission in VMware vSphere tells vSphere to allow a User or Group to take the actions defined in a role on a specific vCenter inventory object, as illustrated in this image below:

-If you click on a vSphere inventory item, you will see a Permissions tab.
+If you click on a VMware vSphere inventory item, you will see a Permissions tab.
 This is where you can add Users and Groups, and map them to a Role, as illustrated here:

 While it says user, I browed my vMiss.local domain for a group called Felines, which has users within it such as cat.
 I then assigned the Virtual Machine Administrator role to the object.
 This mean anyone in the group Felines can perform the actions defined by the permissions within the Virtual Machine Administrator group on objects within the vMiss Datacenter.